vigneshrintu/vigneshrintu/README.md

     <img src="https://readme-typing-svg.herokuapp.com/?font=Righteous&size=35&center=true&vCenter=true&width=500&height=70&duration=4000&lines=Hi+There!+👋;+I'm+Vigneshwar+Reddy!;" />
 </h1>

-<h3 align="center"> <strong> AI-powered Full Stack MERN web developer with a strong grip over Next.js & React.js 🚀 </h3>
+<h3 align="center"> <strong> AI-powered Full Stack MERN web dev skilled in Next.js & React.js 🚀 </h3>

 <br/>

 <div align="center">
     🌟 I assist you from design to deployment, and obviously development.
-I build modern, responsive UI websites that offer the best UX with a secure and scalable backend, blazingly fast.
+I build modern, responsive UI's that offer the best user centric UX with a secure and scalable backend, blazingly fast.
 I use TypeScript and Tailwind CSS to make production-ready websites in a matter of hours.

      📚 Besides tech, I have a life outside of computing.
 Let's connect & feel free to reach out.
 Rest assured, you will meet the kindest human being on this planet! 😊
 </div>